acloop62hz/Colorectal-Liver-Metastases-Recurrence-Prediction-from-Clinical-and-CT-Image-Data/README.md

 * # Instructions

-To run the SVM method,
+- To run the SVM method,

+   Using py files:
 ```python
 cd SVM
 Python SVM_change1.py
 ```

-To run the Random Forest method,
+- To run the Random Forest method,

+  Using py files:
 ```python
 cd Random_Forest
 Python function.py
 Python main.py
 ```

-Using ipynb file:
+  Using ipynb files:
   Running all the cells

 * # Contributor